-We’ve developed a free guide, The Financial Advisor's Guide to a Cleaner Form U4, that provides answers to five frequently asked questions we receive from advisors.
-The guide also provides answers to four questions that advisors SHOULD be asking about their Form U4, but often don't.
+To help financial advisors facing the challenge of cleaning up their Form U4, we've developed The Financial Advisor's Guide to a Cleaner Form U4, that provides answers to five frequently asked questions we receive from advisors.
+The free guide also provides answers to four questions that advisors SHOULD be asking about their Form U4, but often don't.